pankajbatra/foodie/README.md

 * Search for fake data: faker search food

 -- To Do ----
-* auto refresh orders and status
+- auto refresh orders and status using pubnub
-* photos of meals
+- photos of meals
-* logos of restaurant
+- logos of restaurant
+- Group meals by cuisine in user display
+- Show Vegan, Chef Special (show Thumbs up icon), halal, contains egg (show egg icon) on meal. change veg and non-veg text to color icons.
+Show description and ingredients. spice level as icon (chilli)
+- Show rating on restaurant card and inside
-* configure CI pipelines
+- configure CI pipelines
-* restaurants sort by delivery time, rating, filter by cuisines (multi-select)
+- restaurants sort by delivery time, rating, filter by cuisines (multi-select)
-* change password functionality
+- change password functionality
-* Email validation to activate account
+- Email validation to activate account
-* Order email
+- Order email
-* rack-attack
+- rack-attack
-* swagger
+- swagger
+- implement caching using identity_cache, redis